Anton-Latukha/abcd-demo/README.md

 ![This is original SVG](./infrastructure.svg "This is a brushstroke.")

-For deployment on Ubuntu Server 16.04.
+For deployment on clean Ubuntu Server 16.04.

 Usage:
 ```bash